 For more information, contact Pamela Clem at 503.534.4074 or firstname.lastname@example.org.

-We celebrated the groundbreaking of this exciting project on September 11, 2012.
+We celebrated the groundbreaking of the Belluschi Pavilion in September 2012.
 You can see the initial phase underway in this time lapse video.